aaron-grau/curic/html-css/projects/aa_times/README.md

 # App Academy Times

+Download the `skeleton.zip` and extract to get started making an App Academy clone of [The New York Times Homepage](http://nytimes.com).

 - Bundle Install
 - `rails s` in one tab
 - `bundle exec guard -P livereload` in another tab